gruns/furl/API.md

    separated by an optional `?` separator.

-### Scheme, Username, Password, Host, Port, and Network Location
+### Scheme, Username, Password, Host, Port, Network Location, and Origin

 __scheme__, __username__, __password__, and __host__ are strings or
 None. __port__ is an integer or None.